-The Latin American Observatory on Memories (LatinMemories.org) is a research network focuses on the study of social memory in Latin America.
+The Latin American Observatory on Memories (LatinMemories.org) is a research network focused on the study of social memory in Latin America.
 Its aim is to disseminate and share information and knowledge about memory in post-conflict societies such as human rights violations, dictatorships, the cultural memory of colonialism, and national and transnational commemorations.
-The networks have a relationship with researchers and study groups whose share their knowledge on the website and cultural/academic activities.

 Coordinated by Javier González Arellano.
 Universidad Carlos III of Madrid (Madrid, Spain).

 The aims of the Observatory are:

 - Manage and share information and knowledge with citizens and researchers about Latin American social memory.
-The website shows the activities of the network by means news, articles, and books of the member networks.
+The website shows the activities of the network through news, articles, and books.

 - Coordination of events, conversations and conferences on social memory in Latin America from a global approach.
-Through the study groups, the networks provide a dialogue among researchers and members in conferences for the public interested.
+Through study groups and public activities, the network provides a dialogue among researchers and members.

-- Create an academic debate on the social memory in each of the countries of Latin America between several institutions and organizations in the world.
+- Create an academic debate on the social memory in each Latin American country.
 One of the observatory’s aims is to establish institutional relations with different organizations.

 Marco Ensignia.
 Director of the Latin Memories Research Program IIPSS (Santiago, Chile)

 Alfredo Joignant.
-Full Professor of political science at the Universidad Diego Portales (Santiago, Chile)
+Professor of political science at the Universidad Diego Portales (Santiago, Chile)

 Pablo Leighton.
 Coordinator of Latitudes, Latin American Research Group, Australia (Sydney, Australia)